Mount Emei — Holy Buddhism Mountains with Golden Summit

 Mount Emei has been the dojo of Samantabhadra Bodhisattva for centuries.

-Samantabhadra (Puxian) is one of the Four Sacred Bodhisattvas in Chinese Buddhism, represents kind deed and virtue, whose mount is a white elephant with six teeth.
+Samantabhadra (Puxian) is one of the Four Sacred Bodhisattvas in Chinese Buddhism, representing kind deed and virtue, whose mount is a white elephant with six teeth.

-Statue of Samantabhadra Bodhisattva and His White Elephants on Summit of Mount Emei, Photo by Tian Jieyan.
+Statue of Samantabhadra Bodhisattva and His White Elephants on Summit, Photo by Tian Jieyan.

 Constructed in 399, Wannian Temple had been reestablished a few times later in history.

-Today, it is the largest temple of Mount Emei, inside of which preserved valuable cultural relics, such as tablet inscriptions.
+Today, it is the largest temple of Mount Emei, inside of which preserved valuable relics, such as tablet inscriptions, as an important representative of Emei's rich Buddhist cultural heritage.

 Brick Made Beamless Hall in Wannian Temple, Constructed in 1600, Photo by Hongluobo 3518.